LelsersLasers/GhostsAndGold/README.md

 ### Main

-- Coin "shop"
-    - Check
-- Rewrite intro
-    - Fit powers into it
 - Update instructions
     - Maybe make instructions show on first boot?
-- Tetris blocks?
+- Tetris blocks
+    - More shapes?
+    - Spawn rate depends on ticks?
+    - When spawning a tetris blocks, pause normal spawn?
+    - Fix chests, put a chest on the top, not the main tile
+- Increase chest spawn from .15 to 0.3 with log
 - PERFORMANCE
     - Run State.update() in background of State.draw()
     - Replace pygame.draw with blit?